-In September 2016, York College is charging fees of £6,000 for a full time course, and £3,000 for a part time programme and £5750 for a HNC or HND programme.
-So you could save £9,000 over the three years of an Honours Degree course compared with some universities.
+York College charges fees of £7,200 for a full time course, £3,600 for a part time programme and £5750 for a HNC or HND programme.
+So you could save £5,000 in tuition fees over the three years of an Honours Degree course compared with some universities.

-Regardless of whether you are studying full or part-time, whether you are a UK or EU student and what your household income is, most UK or EU national students will not have fees to pay upfront for your higher education course at York College.
+Regardless of whether you are studying full or part-time and what your household income is, most UK or EU national students will not have fees to pay upfront for your higher education course at York College.

-You can apply for a loan from the government, through Student Finance England, which is paid to the college each year, and your repayments will be based on how much you have borrowed and how much you earn after you have finished your course.
-You will start making repayments the April after you have left the course and only when your income is £21,000 per year or more.
+Most students are eligible to apply for a loan from the government, through Student Finance England, which is paid to the college each year, and your repayments will be based on how much you have borrowed and how much you earn after you have finished your course.
+You will start making repayments the April after you have left the course and only when your income is £25,000 per year or more.
 Repayment information can be found here: www.studentloanrepayment.co.uk.

-It is not essential to apply for a loan to fund your higher education course at York College.
-If you are in a position to pay your course fees upfront, this can be arranged directly with the College finance department.
+Remember: it is not essential to apply for a loan to fund your higher education course at York College if you are in a position to pay your course fees upfront.
+This can be arranged directly with the College Finance Department.